adimishrax7x/Secrets-signIn-authentication/README.md

 # LEVEL 1 : Saving Id and password to database

 # LEVEL 2 : using mongoose-encryption password to database.
--(adding environment variables usng dotenv package)
+-(adding environment variables using dotenv package)

 # LEVEL 3 : using md5 hashing password to database.